 Your oldest and deepest rules about how people “should” be, for example, are a huge barrier to you being able to offer loyalty.

-Loyalty is choosing to love that person as a soul; no matter their circumstances
+- Loyalty is choosing to love that person as a soul, no matter their circumstances.

-Loyalty is not pleasing someone when you fear someone leaving you – that is simply fear.
+- Loyalty is not pleasing someone when you fear someone leaving you – that is simply fear.

-Loyalty is feeling what it’s like to lose everything and everyone around you – knowing they are dying slowly from the moment they are born.
+- Loyalty is feeling what it’s like to lose everything and everyone around you – knowing they are dying slowly from the moment they are born.

-When all of us are just as human as the next.
+See, all of us are just as human as the next.
 All of us are going to die.
 No amount of popularity or superficial masks will ever, ever change the truth.

 Let’s say your man is being screwed over at work; not getting a raise he was promised, never having his skills appreciated and it is costing you both income and health.